thradams/cake/removing_phase_2.md

 ## Abstract

-This proposal aims to remove phase 2 from the C standard by creating grammar rules that describe the specific positions where line continuation (backslash + new-line) occurs in real programs.
+This proposal aims to remove phase 2 from the C standard by creating grammar rules that describe the specific positions where line continuation (backslash + new-line) can occurs following the convention already used in real programs.

 The current description of phase 2 allows line continuation to be used at ANY position, and it is important to emphasize this fact.

 The objective of this proposal is to gather usage patterns of line continuation in the field and translate them into precise grammar rules.

 ## Current Usage Research